+Yes No

-Yes No Do you have a policy of placing students on a waiting list? Х ls your waiting list ranked?
-Yes No If yes, do you release that information to students?
-Do you release that information to school counselors?
+Do you have a policy of placing students on a waiting list? Х

+·

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:
+WAITING LIST TOTAL

+Number of qualified applicants offered a place on waiting list:

+Number accepting a place on the waiting list:

+Number of wait-listed students admitted:

+Is your waiting list ranked?
+Yes No